nondescryptid/opendoc-state-court-judgments/2019_SGDC_82/report.md

 18     In _Terrestrial_, where the respondent filed a Statement of Claim in its action against the appellant which was identical to its counterclaim in the appellant’s action, the High Court struck out the respondent’s Statement of Claim as being frivolous or vexatious and an abuse of the process of the court.
 It was held that the duplicate claim would result in increased costs to the appellant (at \[21\]).
 It is plain that in law, a duplicated counterclaim would be struck out.

 19     The Defendant, on the other hand contends that there is a distinction between cases where a litigant had initiated identical claims against a respondent in two separate proceedings and cases where a litigant had pleaded identical counterclaims in order to defend himself against the respondent’s separated claims.
 The Defendant contends that in _Terrestrial_, the respondent initiated a separate suit which was identical to its counterclaim in the applicant’s suit.
 In the present case, however, it was the Plaintiff who had deliberately initiated two separate actions which stems from the same Statement of Account and the same course of dealings between parties.
 The Defendant submits that had the Plaintiff filed a single suit against the Defendant (which is what the Defendant is trying to achieve through the consolidation application), the Defendant would have only filed a single counterclaim.
-The Defendant gave the hypothetical example that if a plaintiff had filed 100 different law suits (each in respect of 1 out of 100 unpaid invoices against a defendant), the Plaintiff should not be allowed to argue that the defendant was not entitled to file a counterclaim and/or plead a defence of set-off in 99 out of the 100 different law suits.[\[note: 18\]](#Ftn_18)
+The Defendant gave the hypothetical example that if a plaintiff had filed 100 different law suits (each in respect of 1 out of 100 unpaid invoices against a defendant), the Plaintiff should not be allowed to argue that the defendant was not entitled to file a counterclaim and/or plead a defence of set-off in 99 out of the 100 different law suits.[^18]

 20     In other words, the Defendant says that it is simply responding to proceedings which the Plaintiff tactically elected to commence separately, in full knowledge that the Defendant would have to respond to the same by way of its counterclaim against the Plaintiff.
 The Plaintiff has given no good explanation as to why it chose to file two separate suits against the Defendant and the only reasonable inference is that it did so to try to seek an improper advantage in litigation.
 Further, as the Plaintiff’s striking out application is based solely on the fact that the counterclaims in the DC Suit and the MC Suit are duplicated, it is unreasonable that the Plaintiff has sought to strike out the counterclaim in the DC Suit, and not the MC Suit.
-The only reasonable inference is that the Plaintiff had done so tactically so as to try to prevent the Defendant from being availed of a defence of set-off in the DC Suit.[\[note: 19\]](#Ftn_19)
+The only reasonable inference is that the Plaintiff had done so tactically so as to try to prevent the Defendant from being availed of a defence of set-off in the DC Suit.[^19]

 21     I am unable to agree with the Defendant’s position.
 There is a distinction in civil proceedings between what procedural step is permissible in law and what is permissible as a matter of strategy.
 If a step taken by a party is not allowable in law, that it is taken as a matter of litigation strategy does not render it allowable.
 If a party in a case takes measures that are permissible in law but which incur unnecessary costs, purely as a matter of strategy, the opposing party that takes counter measures is not exempt from adherence to procedural law.
 That the opposing party is answering an unreasonable step taken by the first party does not legitimise any procedural step taken by the opposing party that is not allowed in law.
 Any unreasonable step taken by the first party is a matter for case management.
-The court has tools in its case management tool box to manage any costs wasting steps taken by parties.[\[note: 20\]](#Ftn_20) It is not for the opposing party to flout procedural law to answer any unreasonable step taken.
+The court has tools in its case management tool box to manage any costs wasting steps taken by parties.[^20] It is not for the opposing party to flout procedural law to answer any unreasonable step taken.
 That the Defendant was merely countering procedural tactics of the Plaintiff in this case is not an answer to the question of whether the duplicate counterclaim should be struck out.
 By the same token, the Defendant’s complaint that the Plaintiff had chosen, as a matter of tactics, to apply to strike out the counterclaim in the DC Suit and not the MC Suit does not assist the Defendant.

 22     The Defendant also refers to the case of **_PT Muliakeramik Indahraya TBK v Nam Huat Tiling & Panelling Co Pte Ltd_** **_(“PT Muliakeramik”)_** where the High Court noted at \[16\]: